How do you make a home when you've had yours taken away?

 a feature documentary film by David Edwards & Alzbeta Kovandova-Bartonickova

-To address these questions, the directors of Another Summer provided training and equipment to a group of Afghan and Ukrainian first-time filmmakers who had taken refuge in different European countries after the Taliban takeover in 2021 and the Russian invasion of Ukraine in 2022.
-Following a week together learning about filmmaking and each other, the student filmmakers were divided into teams and sent to seven cities in Europe and Turkey to record the stories of people like themselves who had fled violence and repression.
-What they brought back demonstrates something different than the usual cameraman/subject relationship at the heart of most documentary filmmaking.
-Throughout, one senses the bonds of people who recognize in each other both what they have lost and the humanity they refuse to give up.
+Another Summer tells stories of Afghan and Ukrainian refugees in Europe through their perspective.
+It is a film by refugees about refugees – the directors of Another Summer provided training and equipment to a group of Afghan and Ukrainian first-time filmmakers who had taken refuge in different European countries after the Taliban takeover in 2021 and the Russian invasion of Ukraine in 2022.
+The filmmakers were divided into teams and sent to seven cities in Europe and Turkey.
+Their task was to record the stories of people like themselves who had fled violence and repression, capture what it nowadays means to be a refugee and gather unseen footage from their past lives and the horrors they endured.
+From what they brought back, one senses the bonds of people who recognize in each other what they have lost and the humanity they refuse to give up.

 WHO MADE THE FILM?